 It is not about maxing out your pre-approval letter!
-Too many homebuyers make the mistake of buying the absolute most expensive house they can get a loan for.
+Too many homebuyers make the mistake of buying the most expensive house for which they can get a loan.
 The rule of thumb is to have your monthly payment (principal, interest, taxes, insurance) at 30% or less of your monthly income.
 Just because you love it, does NOT mean you should buy a house that costs you 40-50% of your monthly income.

 Finding the home

 Most homes are found online via the MLS or even Zillow.
 Your Realtor can schedule showings and will gather all the miscellaneous information on each house you want to see.
-As a buyer, it is important to be quick once you have found a home you are interested in.
+As a buyer, it is important to be quick once you find a home in which you are interested.
 That being said, if you find a nice house that just hit the market on Monday, do not request to see it on Saturday.
 Do not make a rash decision, but keep in mind that there are other buyers out there with whom you are competing.

 When getting a mortgage, your lender will require an appraisal to ensure they are not lending too much money against the house.
 This is usually done about 2 weeks into the contract.
 If the house appraises for the contracted price or more, then no problem.
 If the house appraises for less than it is under contract for, you will need to pay more money down.
 If this is not possible, the seller will have to agree to drop the price of the house.
 Otherwise, the deal will fall through.